- Up to 1 hour per day

 Priority health schemes and tests

 - DNA test - PRA(rcd3) - part of The Kennel Club's CombiBreed package* (see below).
-Find lists of clear or carrier dogs
+Find a list of tested dogs

 - Eye screening scheme (BVA/KC/ISDS)